arcAman07/git-quick-pusher/README.md

 2. If you have any feedbacks or cool things you want to add to this package, raise an issue and I will surely look into it.

 3. If you want to contribute to this package check out the the CONTRIBUTING.md file in this repository.

+4. Also you can check out the UPCOMING.md file in this repository to know about the future additions and updates which I am planning to make to this package.